dakinegroup/summertraining2015/report/deliverables.md

 ## Technical Documents
 Following documents are to be created:
 * Plan for 6 weeks training.
 [Click here](plan_for_training.md)
-* Weekly update on what is learnt, delivered out on the plan
+* Weekly update on what is learnt, delivered out on the plan.
+[Click here](attendance.md)
 * [Project Report](project_report.md)
   * Circuit Diagram and Design Document for the circuits studied / made
   * Quick intro to the tools learnt